solidi/learning-notes/interviews/career-tips.md

 - Look to something that is interesting. "adjcent possible" - Stuart Kauffman

 ### What do you do away from technology?
-- My family, motorcycle and plastic modeling.
+- My family, motorcycle and plastic modeling and F1.
     - Tutoring my daughter
     - Building things (tangibles)
 - Quick story about my daugther and her on the management call.